General Questions | 20 views |

 Should I always get a written contract for renovations?

 Under Ontario's Consumer Protection Act, contractors are legally required to provide written contracts for any work exceeding $50.
-But beyond the legal requirement, a proper contract protects you from cost overruns, scope creep, and disputes that are unfortunately common in Ottawa's busy renovation market.
+But beyond the legal requirement, a proper contract protects you from cost overruns, scope creep, and disputes that are unfortunately common in Ottawa's renovation market.

 What Your Ottawa Renovation Contract Must Include